 Perhaps the most intriguing rumor came from University City resident Sid Reedy, a librarian and member of the same Alpha Phi Alpha fraternity chapter to which Lloyd Gaines belonged.
-Reedy says he became fascinated by the story of Gaines in the late 1970s and ventured to Lincoln University to discuss the case with longtime instructor and civil-rights leader Lorenzo Greene.
+Reedy says he became fascinated by the story of Gaines in the late 1970s and ventured to Lincoln University to discuss the case with the longtime instructor and civil-rights leader Lorenzo Greene.

 It was Greene, who passed away in 1988, who first encouraged Gaines to apply to the University of Missouri law school.
 During his hour-long visit with the Lincoln professor, Reedy recalls, Greene told him of a trip he made to Mexico in the late 1940s.
 While there, Greene claimed, he reached Gaines by telephone.
 The two were later to meet at a Mexico City restaurant.
 Gaines never showed up.

-"The minute he picked up the phone he said he recognized it was the voice of Lloyd Gaines," says Reedy.
-"They talked for awhile.
-Gaines said he had grown tired of the fight, and wanted to start over.
+"The minute he picked up the phone, he said he recognized it was the voice of Lloyd Gaines," says Reedy.
+"They talked for a while.
+Gaines said he had grown tired of the fight and wanted to start over.
 He had some business in Mexico City and apparently did well financially."

 Greene's son, Lorenzo Thomas Greene, confirms the story.
 A music teacher in Jefferson City, the younger Greene believes his father always held out hope that Gaines would return someday.
 Greene says his father's civil-rights activism prevented him from reporting his phone call with Gaines to authorities.

 "Any information like that he'd have to take to the FBI," says Greene.
 "There wasn't a lot of trust there.
 FBI agents had already been to our house to question my mother about my father's involvement in other civil-rights matters.
-Of course, [former FBI director] J. Edgar Hoover wasn't an ally of the civil-rights movement.
+Of course, [former FBI director] J. Edgar Hoover wasn't an ally of the civil rights movement.
 Even if my father went to them with that information, I really don't think they would have cared."